 The course will also introduce students to concepts of gender, power and professionalism underpinning the sociological approach to birth and midwifery.
 The course is designed as an elective for all students but should be of interest to students in the social sciences and those engaging in professional preparation as midwives or other health professionals.

-An ability to engage in informed debate around contemporary childbirth issues.
+2. An ability to engage in informed debate around contemporary childbirth issues.
 Skills in researching, writing and debating

 The course will also address the role of consumer pressure and consumer organisations in childbirth debates and the use of evidence to support different policy positions.

-Students will prepare either a submission to a government enquiry on maternity services in one country of their choice or a submission to the World Health Organisationon the role of health professionals in reducing maternal mortality.
+Students will prepare either a submission to a government enquiry on maternity services in one country of their choice or a submission to the World Health Organisation on the role of health professionals in reducing maternal mortality.
 In order to equip them to undertake this role, they will consider issues of gender and power in the area of maternity services.

 Successful completion of 40 units at 1000 level

-Online 3 hour(s) per Week for 4 weeks|
+Online 3 hour(s) per Week for 4 Weeks

 On-line Lecture 3 hours a week for 4 weeks Optional face to face orientation for students who wish to take part.

 Online 6 hour(s) per Week for 4 Weeks